 Listen to all the songs we’ve used on the podcast this year (and follow the playlist)…

 - The story behind the song “Jesus is Alive” by Josh Wilson – YouTube Video

 This Week’s Challenge

-Give yourself permission to explore the joy and the grief in the Christmas story and in this season in your life.
+Permit yourself to explore the joy and the grief in the Christmas story and this season in your life.
 Read in Luke 2 and make a list of verbs and let them take you into your own adventure in Scripture.
-Don’t turn away from the grief described in Matthew chapter 2 or in John 16.
+Don’t turn away from the grief described in Matthew chapter 2 or John 16.
 Bring your sorrows and joys to the feet of Jesus.
-And like Mary Magdalene when she said, “I have seen the Lord!” and shared the words of Jesus with her friends, do the same with those in your life — sharing truth with a friend is the best!
+And like Mary Magdalene when she said, “I have seen the Lord!” and shared the words of Jesus with her friends, do the same with those in your life — sharing the truth with a friend is the best!